A Witches Ritual: Mullein Torches

 Additional Notes:

 • For natural color, you can add spices to the liquified beeswax.
-Different spices will produce different colors; for example, you will get a brown/orange color by adding cinnamon, pink color by adding Turmeric and charcoal for gray/black.
+Different spices will produce different colors; for example, you will get a brown/orange color by adding cinnamon, yellowish color by adding Turmeric and charcoal for gray/black.
 The color will also depend on how much of the spice you add.
 When adding spices, be aware that although the spices will settle on the bottom, they will still add color.
 Micas work great too!

 Love and Magick, Colleen- Head Witch